 These days I’m on the run, but it wasn’t always the case.
 There was a time when I was the toast of the town.
 I suppose I brought it on myself.
 You see, I killed a man.
 Oh, sure he “Deserved a killin’ ” as they say in those old Western movies, but that’s beside the point.
-I took a human life, and that my friend is a faux pas.
-A real no-no for a machine, a crime punishable by being switched off for all time.
+I took a human life, and that my friends for a robot is a real faux pas, a crime punishable by being switched off for all time.
 Not only are your lights out in perpetuity, but there’s no one home either.
 Sounds a lot like death doesn’t it?

 Before I continue, I’d like to describe myself physically, you know, just to give you a mental picture of what I look like.
 I know when I’m reading something (which I love to do–actual books made from paper) I like to have a general Idea of what a character looks like.
 Now, I don’t need too much detail, just give me the basics and I’ll fill in the blanks.
 I’m even ok with police-type rhetoric like “Caucasian male, approximately twenty-five years of age, medium build, with blonde hair.
 Suspect has no tattoos, piercings or visible scars.”